Request information from us

 Freedom of Information

-Access to public information held by the City does not require lodgement of a Freedom of Information (FOI) request.
-There are also many public documents available on this website such as:
+Most information held by the City can be accessed without submitting a Freedom of Information (FOI) request.
+Many public documents are already available on this website, including:

 • Local Laws